trevormh/fuzz-ab/readme.md

 ## How to use it

-Note: AB is required to be installed on your computer this to work.
+Note: ab is required to be installed on your computer this to work.

 1. Create a JSON request file (see sample for structure) and name it whatever you like.
 2. Build with `go build`
 3. Run with `./fuzz-ab -path=/path/to/requests.json req1 req2 req3`

-Where `req1 req2 ....` are optional and names of the requests you wish to run in your requests JSON file.
-If none of the request name arguments are provided then every argument found in the JSON file will be run.
+Where `req1 req2 ....` are optional key names of the requests you wish to run in your requests JSON file.
+If none of the request name arguments are provided then every key and corresponding request data found in the JSON file will be run.

 ## Sample JSON Input File